ebalcantara/-characterIdentifier/README.md

 # characterIdentifier

-## This is a ML based script to recognize handwritten numbers.
+## This is a Deep Learning based script to recognize handwritten numbers.